lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="implementation-methods">Methods</h4>

-Any scope contains only elements of the same level of abstraction (i.e., variables and related direct calculations, or method calls of the same layer).
+Any scope contains only elements of the same level of abstraction (i.e., variables and related direct calculations, or method calls of the same layer of abstraction).

 **Do**:
 ```